 "Dr. Laura...I love your approach.
 I understand the ideas.
 But in the heat of the moment, I find myself tongue-tied and I can't figure out what to say.
 I wish I had you there whispering in my ear." - Teresa

-up, and you want to say something constructive, but you aren't thinking all that clearly?
-When you wish you had a fairy godmother whispering
+and you want to say something constructive, but you aren't thinking all that clearly?
+When you wish you had a fairy godmother whispering in your

 Try keeping three basic guidelines in mind: Connection, Feelings, Solutions.
 If you can use them all, great!
 But even if you only use